oilstel/elliott/_posts/2019-07-27-four-websites-a-month copy.md

     }
 </style>

 *Update: I realized soon after posting this that I had to revise the rules.
-Instead of makes 4 websites per month, I will be publishing 4 projects per month.
+Instead of making 4 websites per month, I will be publishing 4 projects per month.
 A "project" could just a some writing on this very blog or a series of photographs taken in a park.*

 ---